 Add leftovers to a skillet with 1 tablespoon of half and half.
 Cook, covered, over very low heat, stirring occasionally.
 Add more half and half as needed.

 If you are making this on a budget, you definitely can replace the pancetta with bacon.
-Because there will be significant amount of fat cooked off with the bacon, I suggest that you cook it separately, and add it at the same time as the tomato sauce.
+Because there will be a significant amount of fat cooked off with the bacon, I suggest that you cook it separately and add it at the same time as the tomato sauce.

 What to Serve with Penne Alla Vodka Recipe